The critical CoHA of a quiver with potential: Constructible sheaves and vanishing cycles

 in the category of mixed Hodge modules on $Y$.
-Here $\mathbb{Q}(-{\dim(Y)})$ is the pure one-dimensional weight $2\dim(Y)$ Hodge structure.
-A choice of isomorphism (\ref{viso}) corresponds via Poincar\'e duality to a choice of a dual class to $\Ho_0(Y,\mathbb{Q})$.
+Here $\mathbb{Q}({\dim(Y)})$ is the pure one-dimensional weight $-2\dim(Y)$ Hodge structure.
+A choice of isomorphism (\ref{viso}) corresponds canonically (since complex manifolds carry a canonical orientation), via Poincar\'e duality to a choice of a dual class to $\Ho_0(Y,\mathbb{Q})$.
 There is, then, a canonical isomorphism (\ref{viso}), given by the map sending the class of any point in $\Ho_0(Y,\mathbb{Q})$ to $1$.
 When considering mixed Hodge modules we define

 if we consider $\mathbb{Q}$ as a one dimensional mixed Hodge structure.
 If we consider just the underlying vector space we define

 In either case, we define

 where again we are using the same notation for the shift, regardless of the category to which we are assuming $\mathbb{Q}_Y$ belongs.
 We define the derived functor $\mathcal{F}\rightarrow\mathcal{F}\state{d}$ via